bradjc/bradjc-www/class/cs4501-s23/index.md

 religious observance should submit their request in writing directly to me by email as far in advance as possible.
-Students and instructors who have questions or concerns about academic accommodations for religious observance or religious beliefs may contact the University’s Office for Equal Opportunity and Civil Rights (EOCR) at UVAEOCR@virginia.edu or 434-924-3200.
+Students and instructors who have questions or concerns about academic accommodations for religious observance or religious beliefs may contact the University's Office for Equal Opportunity and Civil Rights (EOCR) at UVAEOCR@virginia.edu or 434-924-3200.
 Accommodations do not relieve you of the responsibility for completion of any part of the coursework missed as the result of a religious observance.